Hacktoberfest-Nepal/Hacktoberfest_CTF/Writeups/OSINT/Advanced/Tweet tweet/kiranghimire.md

 ## Write-up:

 I stumbled in this chal for a long time.So basially as by chal you will move to author tweeter profile.From the tweet made by him would lead us to a site.
-Directly moveing to a point,I used wayback url tool 'echo w38-ho0k.000webhostapp.com/ | waybackurls' .
+Directly moving to a point,I used wayback url tool 'echo w38-ho0k.000webhostapp.com/ | waybackurls' .
 And I got some links.
 You could have also got it through arhive.org.
 The intereting link was https://w38-ho0k.000webhostapp.com/flag.mp4.